 GOP Is 'Out-Tweeting' Democrats in Congress

 The Hill reports that Republicans are using twitter far more than Democrats.A new report — dubbed “The Twongress Report” — shows that 89 Republicans are actively tweeting, compared to 43 Democrats.
-The divide is especially apparent in the House, where 42 percent ...
+The divide is especially apparent in the House, where 42 percent of Republicans ...

 I'm Dreaming of a White New Year